-Graduate faculty members will mentor you in all phases of your program of study and professional development.
-As a doctoral student, you will enroll in at least 3 credit hours of a practicum, field problem or internship.
-You are also expected to participate in research and development activities conducted through the College of Information.
+Faculty members mentor you in all phases of your program and professional development.
+As a doctoral student, you’ll enroll in at least 3 credit hours of a practicum, field problem or internship.
+You’re also expected to participate in research and development activities conducted through the College of Information.

-Several laboratories and research centers provide you the resources and facilities needed for in-depth study in the fields of information and technology.
+Several laboratories and research centers provide you the resources and facilities needed for in-depth study in information and technology.

-The Center for Knowledge Solutions empowers scholars and scholar-practitioners to make evidence- based decisions that optimize learning and performance systems to improve organizational knowledge.
-The centerís unique focus is learning and performance across disciplines and professions.
+The Center for Knowledge Solutions empowers scholars and practitioners to make evidence-based decisions that optimize learning and performance systems to improve organizational knowledge.
+The center’s unique focus is learning and performance across disciplines and professions.
 Its mission is to generate, integrate and disseminate knowledge solutions through learning and performance innovation for business and education.

-The Educational Computing Research and Development Lab serves doctoral students and faculty members in educational computing, instructional technology and technology-based learning systems
+The Advanced Research Lab serves doctoral students and faculty members in educational computing, instructional technology and technology-based learning systems.

 The Institute for the Integration of Technology into Teaching and Learning conducts research and implements best practices in teaching and learning with technology.
 Its instruments and online data collection systems have gathered data from thousands of educators in recent years.

 The Texas Center for Educational Technology facilitates and conducts research; develops and evaluates collaborations among industry, education and educational communities; and serves as a focal point where instructional technology can be created and adapted for integration into the educational programs.

-You must meet the requirements for the Toulouse Graduate School as well as the following program requirements:
+You’ll need to meet the requirements for the Toulouse Graduate School® and the following program requirements:

 Because of the program’s competitive nature, achieving a particular score on generalized tests doesn’t guarantee admission.
 However, you may be allowed to enroll for one semester without GRE scores.
 International students whose native language is not English may substitute UNT’s Graduate Preparation Course for their GRE verbal scores.
 More information and additional details are available on our website.